bianca-git/fylgja/.github/create_issues/README_GitHub_Issues.md

    - Make sure you've set the GITHUB_TOKEN environment variable
    - Verify the token has the correct permissions

-2. **"Error: CSV file 'tasks.csv' not found"**
+2. **"Error: CSV file 'tasks_redesigned.csv' not found"**
-   - Ensure the tasks.csv file is in the same directory as the script
+   - Ensure the tasks_redesigned.csv file is in the same directory as the script
    - Check the TASKS_CSV_FILE environment variable if using a custom path

 3. **"Failed to create issue: 401"**